Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 ---
-title: "COVID-19 Statement Updated 8th March 2021"
+title: "COVID-19 Statement Updated 15th March 2021"
 date: 2017-12-04T20:19:37Z
 draft: false
 description: Statement about the ongoing COVID-19 / Coronavirus condition
 ---

-Exciting news!!!
-With the R number below 1, the positivity rate fallen to 5.4% and the anticipation that close contact services will re-open on March 15th (with all Covid-19 procedures in place as last year) we are now taking bookings for ALL clients from Tuesday 9th March.
-Of course if we are not permitted to open to all clients then your appointment will be rescheduled.

-For the week 8th March to 12th March I am still permitted to see urgent cases, so do book in or get in contact if you are in this category.
+As a Sports Massage Therapist in Wales we are still only permitted to see urgent clients, so do book in or get in contact if you are in this category.
 A video or phone consultation will be completed first and, if you're condition is deemed urgent, the treatment in clinic will be a short as possible.
 You can book in <a href="https://vitfitcdf.as.me/" role="button">here</a> and then I shall call you at a convenient time to conduct the consultation.
 This means face to face contact will be kept to a minimum in line with government guidelines.
+The Welsh Government has indicated that I will be able to re-open in a full capacity from Monday April 12th.
+Of course, as soon as this is confirmed I will let you know.

 Thank you for following the procedures in and around the clinic when you do come in, as it helps to keep everyone safe by minimising risk of spread of COVID-19.